Social Media Tips & Strategies

 Your First Line of Defense: Rock-Solid Login Security

-Step 1: Create a Truly Strong and Unique Password (for everything)
+Step 1: Create a Truly Strong and Unique Password

-We've all heard it before, but what does a "strong" password actually mean?
+We've all heard it before, but what does a "strong" password truly mean?
 It's not about swapping an 'a' for an '@' or adding a '1' at the end of a common word.
 True strength comes from length and randomness.

 Step 2: Get a Password Manager